somanyadav/NU-Connect/README.md

 <div align="center">
-	NU-Connect provide services and contains information regarding nearby places, cab appointments, virtual tour, food ordering fron inner as well as outer food hubs of NU and so much more!
+	<b>NU-Connect provide services and contains information regarding nearby places, cab appointments, virtual tour, food ordering fron inner as well as outer food hubs of NU and so much more!</b>

 </div>